 A notary serves as a trusted, impartial witnesses to document signings.
 They are unbiased and personally or professionally unaffected by the document.

-Remote Online Notarization (RON) allows a commissioned notary to notarize documents electronically using audio-visual technology.
-This means the signer and notary do not need to be in the same physical location, making the process more convenient and accessible.
+Remote Online Notarization (RON) lets a commissioned notary notarize your documents electronically using audio-visual technology.
+This means you and the notary don't need to be in the same place, making the process more convenient and accessible.

 A signing agent is a Notary who is specially trained to handle and notarize loan documents for lenders.
 A Notary signing agent is hired as an independent contractor to ensure that real estate loan documents are executed by the borrower, notarized, and returned for processing on time for the loan to be funded.

-I carry a $100,000 Notary Errors & Omissions Insurance Policy.
-I am bonded in Michigan.
-I am licensed as a commissioned Notary by the State of Michigan.
+Yes, CertaSign is licensed and insured.
+We carry a $100,000 Notary Errors & Omissions Insurance Policy and are bonded in Michigan.
+We are also licensed as a commissioned Notary by the State of Michigan.

 Michigan has state laws that set the fees for notarizations.
 Michigan is $10.00 USD for each notarial act (each stamp) and allows notaries to also charge an agreed-upon travel fee.
 For online "ron" notarizations, the online platform that the notary uses to complete online notarizations requires payment for the use of the platform to be paid to the platform (not to the notary).
 The state the notary is in physically is where the fee and laws are based, not the location of the client signing the documents.
 In-person notarizations occur with the notary and client in the same state.
 Online notarizations are allowed for any client anywhere in the world, regardless of the state the notary is in.
 Apostille and Loan Signings fees vary - contact us to find out more.